 Yet more than anything, we ask that dog owners consider the processing that goes into kibble and canned dog foods.
 These products arose for the sake of human convenience and cost, evolving to unequivocally meet our needs rather than those of our dogs.

 What are benefits of raw dog food/bones?

 A diet high in fresh raw meat and organ is the most biologically-appropriate way to feed your dog.
+Period.
 The digestibility of a raw dog food is substantially greater than that of processed alternatives, resulting in far better nutrient absorption.
-Idahound also includes organic squash, organic carrots (both of which are slightly baked for more digestibility), organic apples, and alfalfa (a legume) to its raw diets for added balance of vitamins, minerals, fiber, and a minimum of carbohydrates.
+Idahound also includes organic squash, organic carrots (both of which are slightly baked for more digestibility), organic apples, and alfalfa (a legume) to its raw diets for added an balance of vitamins, minerals, and fiber.
 By weight, our recipes are 79% meat and organ (liver, kidney, and spleen), and 21% produce.
 Our food contains zero additives or preservatives.
 The best raw diets are simple yet nutritionally dense, an assortment of only necessary ingredients.
 Benefits of feeding a raw diet include: better digestive health, better skin and coat health, better oral health and cleaner teeth, increased stamina and endurance.

 What is green tripe?